grafana/xk6-amqp/README.md

-> ### ⚠️ This is a proof of concept
->
-> As this is a proof of concept,  it won't be supported by the k6 team.
-> It may also break in the future as xk6 evolves.
-USE AT YOUR OWN RISK!
-> Any issues with the tool should be raised [here](https://github.com/grafana/xk6-amqp/issues).

 # xk6-amqp

-A k6 extension for publishing and consuming of messages [AMQP](https://www.amqp.org/) queues and exchanges.
+A k6 extension for publishing and consuming messages from queues and exchanges.
+This project utilizes [AMQP 0.9.1](https://www.rabbitmq.com/tutorials/amqp-concepts.html), the most common AMQP protocol in use today.

+> :warning: This project is not compatible with [AMQP 1.0](http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-overview-v1.0-os.html).
+> A list of AMQP 1.0 brokers and other AMQP 1.0 resources may be found at [github.com/xinchen10/awesome-amqp](https://github.com/xinchen10/awesome-amqp).

 ## Build